rosskalter/Mapping_Chlorophyll/README.md

 # Mapping_Chlorophyll
-Project to map chlorophyll concentrations for the Laboratory for Cross-Disciplinary Study of Marine Systems (CROSSMAR) at The University of Haifa
+Project to map chlorophyll concentrations for the Laboratory for Cross-Disciplinary Study of Marine Systems (CROSSMAR) at The University of Haifa.

 ## Overarching goal:
-To link the properties of the phytoplankton community (as described in the table), to spatial patterns (as emerge from the satellite data)
+To link the properties of the phytoplankton community (as described in the table) to spatial patterns (as emerge from the satellite data)

 ## At this stage:
 1. Project the locations of a few measurements from the SeaFlow data onto the map (netcdf image)